msjimc/TransGBViewer/Guide/InterProScan.md

 ---

 ### Feedback from a successful search
 As the search is performed feedback is displayed in the large text area.
-The feedback identifies were the search is as described below:
+The feedback shows the current stage of the search as described below:

 - Initially, the ID of the transcript used in the search is displayed followed by the searches job ID, in Figure 6 this is: iprscan5-R20251126-164123-0617-81808673-p1m (black line in Figure 6).
 - Once submitted, InterProScan is prompted to return the status of the search.
 In Figure 6, the status is "RUNNING" 5 status requests, before finally returning "FINISHED".
 If the server is busy the searches initial status may be "QUEUED" (blue line in Figure 6).